WalletWasabi/WasabiDoc/docs/using-wasabi/CoinJoin.md

 ## ZeroLink protocol step-by-step

 ### Input registration

 During the [input registration](https://github.com/nopara73/zerolink#1-input-registration-phase), you select which coins you want to register for CoinJoin.
 These coins need to be confirmed on the Bitcoin timechain, unless they are from a Wasabi CoinJoin and you re-register them.
-In the background, Wasabi generates an input proof so that the coordinator can verify that you actually own this coin.
+In the background, Wasabi generates an input proof, a signature over a challenge message with the private key that locks up the coins.
+With this the coordinator can verify that you actually own this coin.
-Then Wasabi generates several addresses, depending on the value of inputs registered.
+Then your Wasabi client generates several fresh addresses, depending on the value of inputs registered.
 The address of the anonset CoinJoin output must not be linked to your input, and thus it is [cryptographically blinded](https://en.wikipedia.org/wiki/Blind_signature) to incomprehensible cypher-text.
-Since the change output can be easily linked to your input with CoinJoin sudoku [reference missing], this address is not blinded, but sent in clear-text.
+Since the change output can be easily linked to your input with [CoinJoin sudoku](/FAQ/FAQ-GeneralBitcoinPrivacy.md#what-is-a-coinjoin-sudoku), this address is not blinded, but kept in clear-text.

-Wasabi wallet generates a new tor identity [reference missing] called **Alice**, she is like a separate entity, and for every round you use a new Alice who is not linked to any previous connection.
+Wasabi wallet generates a new [tor identity](https://tb-manual.torproject.org/managing-identities/) called **Alice**, she is like a separate entity, and for every round you use a new Alice who is not linked to any previous connection.
 With Alice, you send some information to the Wasabi coordinator server:

 * The input coin that you want to register, together with the input proof signature.